toxicwind/strudel-dev-vite/README.md

 PORT=5432 npm run sampler     # uses apps/sampler via tsx
 ```

 The sampler looks for audio files under `./samples/` by default (ignored by git).
-Copy your library there or point `STRUDEL_SAMPLES` elsewhere.
+Copy your library there or set `STRUDEL_SAMPLES` in `.env` or the shell environment.

+> ℹ️ If you cloned without submodules, run `git submodule update --init --recursive` once to fetch `apps/sampler`.

 ## Scripts